 However, personally, I prefer these full-fingered gloves because I have cut my fingertips a few times when a piece of wire was sticking out on a cable.
 Extra protection never hurt anybody, right?

 Harness and helmet are the two items you should try before buying to ensure a safe and comfortable fit, but with free shipping and returns, you don’t have to drive to the stores personally.

 Some via ferratas have subterranean sections so you’ll also need a head torch because there is no natural light to guide you.
 The two examples are via ferrata Giovanni Lipella and via ferrata De Luca.

 Also if you get lost and it gets dark, a torch is a very useful item to carry with you.

-There are loads of reputable brands making via ferrata equipment such as Black Diamond, Petzl, Mammut, Edelrid, Camp and Salewa.
+There are loads of reputable brands which make via ferrata equipment such as Black Diamond, Petzl, Mammut, Edelrid, Camp, and Salewa.
 The last two were established in the Dolomites!
 You can mix and match brands as much as you want!
 The ones I linked to above are the ones I own myself and highly recommend.

 Rental equipment costs around 20€ a day for a via ferrata lanyard and a harness.
 A helmet (which is an absolute must), gloves and a torch usually cost a few Euros more.

 If you plan on tackling multiple via ferratas, or thinking about taking up scrambling and via ferrata climbing as a hobby, it might be more cost-efficient to buy your own gear.
 The whole via ferrata Kit will set you back around 200 Euros.